markcalendario/computer-programming-2/README.md

-# Computer Programming 1
+# Computer Programming 2

-A collection of all programming activities for the Computer Programming 1 course during my first semester as freshman at Polytechnic University of the Philippines, Manila
+A collection of all programming activities for the Computer Programming 2 course during my second semester as freshman at Polytechnic University of the Philippines, Manila

 ## Program List